iamsorenl/iamsorenl/README.md

 ### Hi there 👋

-- 🔭 I’m currently seeking internships and jobs for 2023
+- 🔭 I’m currently seeking software engineering jobs for 2023
 - 🌱 I’m currently learning about mobile apps (kotlin, swift, and react native)
 - 👯 I’m looking to collaborate on projects
 - 📫 How to reach me: iamsorenl@gmail.com